cnguy/kayn/README.md

   Some are required, and some are not.
 I often take care of the ones that are required by using the most sensible defaults.

-  For example, the required parameter is 'type'.
+  For example, the required parameter for many methods is 'type' (of queue).
   I made it so that the default is 'RANKED_SOLO_5x5' if 'type' is not passed in.